How to be an Amazing Confessor

 “Among the penitent’s acts contrition [sorrow] occupies first place.
 Contrition is ‘sorrow of the soul and detestation [hate] for the sin committed, together with the resolution [firm intention that produces change] not to sin again.'”
 (Catechism of the Catholic Church #1451)

-Today it seems rare to find priests who will take the time to look into the intentions of the penitent, using their best judgement as to whether the penitent was truly sorry and desires to change their ways and sin no more.
+Today it seems rare to impossible to find priests who will take the time to look into the intentions of the penitent, using their best judgement as to whether the penitent was truly sorry and desires to change their ways and sin no more.
 St. Thomas of Villanova said that the confessors who are too indulgent and forgive without just cause are actually hurting the penitent, and lacking in true charity.
 Giving out forgiveness to everyone who enters the confessional—regardless of whether it’s apparent that the penitent is actually sorry or not—makes confession dishonest.
 It gives the penitent the false notion that as long as they bring it up in the confessional—whether or not they are truly sorry and planning to stop sinning—that they’re forgiven and that heavenly reward is still theirs, which simply isn’t the case.
 This encourages the penitent to keep on sinning the sins they just confessed because they think they can just go to confession and be forgiven whenever the mood strikes them and won’t see any reason to actually change their life and strive to sin no more.
 Therefore, these poor souls aren’t lead away from sin and freed from it, but become even more tightly bound up in it by indulgent confessors.
 It’s vitally important to the salvation of souls that all confessors go back to that former “prevailing practice” and stay alert to any penitent who doesn’t seem wholeheartedly sorry for their sins.
 Read St. Alphonsus’ “Dignity and Duties of the Priest” for further guidance and read examples of how you can easily determine if someone possess actual sorrow.

 “[If] it is clear that penitents living in a habitual state of serious sin and who do not intend to change their situation cannot validly receive absolution.” – St. Pope John Paul II